insideout/ai/_posts/2020-01-25-new-udacity-nanodegree-programme-offers-hands-on-ml-training.md

       domain: dqindia.com
     quality: 36
   - title: "Learning Platform Udacity launches Intro to Machine Learning with TensorFlow Nanodegree program"
     excerpt: "Learning platform Udacity has launched a new Nanodegree program : Intro to Machine Learning with TensorFlow.
-The Nanodegree program incorporates advanced areas such as manipulating data, supervised & unsupervised learning, along with deep learning."
+The Nanodegree program incorporates advanced areas such as manipulating data, supervised & unsupervised learning, along with deep learning.
+Developed by Google, TensorFlow is a deep learning framework that is widely used for creating ML ..."
     publishedDateTime: 2020-01-25T04:45:00Z
     webUrl: "https://techstory.in/learning-platform-udacity-launches-intro-to-machine-learning-with-tensorflow-nanodegree-program-2020/"
     type: article